-You can click on courses to learn more about them, including what the course is about, the cost, information about the instructor, and reviews from previous students.
+You can click on particular courses to learn more about them.
+This includes the course content, the cost, information about the instructor, and reviews from previous students.
 If you like what you see, you can buy the course and it’ll be yours forever.

 How Trustworthy Is Udemy?

 On checking Trustpilot, you can see that Udemy has a very low score – 2.5 out of 5 stars.
-The main complaints are a lack of support, poor quality courses, and the company either not honoring refunds, or only issuing refunds in Udemy credits rather than returning the money to the original payment method.
-None of that is very promising.
+The main complaints are a lack of customer support, poor course quality, and either not honoring refunds, or issuing refunds in Udemy credits instead of returning the money.
+It’s discouraging.

 Q: Are the teachers any good on Udemy?

-A: Due to the way Udemy works, anyone can publish a course, meaning there are a lot of courses that aren’t very good quality.
-Udemy has stated they’re attempting to fix this issue, but aside from that, their higher-quality courses are as good as you can find anywhere else.
+A: Udemy is an open platform, meaning anyone can publish a course, consequently there are a lot of low-quality courses.
+Udemy has stated they’re attempting to fix content quality, but that aside, its high-quality courses are as good as you can find elsewhere.

 Q: How do I find the best quality Udemy courses?

-A: One of the best ways to find quality courses is to check Udemy’s Bestseller tag.
-You can also check the reviews for individual instructors to see how previous students have rated them, as well as how many students have taken their courses in the past.
+A: The best way to find a quality course is to check Udemy’s Bestseller tag.
+You can also check the reviews for individual instructors to see how previous students have rated them, as well as how many students have taken their courses.

 We all have to start somewhere and that’s why Udemy courses are popular.
-This class is by Brent Eviston who has the same courses on both Udemy and Skillshare.
+This class is by Brent Eviston and has the same courses on both Udemy and Skillshare.